anahelenasilva/using-templates-in-go/README.md

 - **Template Composition**: Combines multiple HTML template files into a single rendered page
 - **Data Binding**: Uses Go template syntax to bind course data to HTML elements
 - **Clean Structure**: Separates concerns with different template files for different page sections
-- **Error Handling**: Includes proper error handling for template rendering
+- **Error Handling**: Includes proper error handling for template rendering and 404 responses
+- **404 Page**: Custom 404 error page for non-existent routes

 ## How to Use